serokell/blog-posts/typed-th-in-ghc-9/article.md

 ## Porting old TTH code without backward compatibility

 For this section, you need a GHC whose version is at least 9.
-If you want your code to be compatible with both GHC 8 and GHC 9, please read [the next section](#porting-old-tth-code-with-backwards-compatibility) instead.

 Make sure to import the appropriate definitions from `template-haskell`: